thiyangt/ceylon/paper/paper.md

 ## Point Map: Adding a point to the map

 The Global Positioning System (GPS) coordinates of Bandaranaike International Airport, Sri Lanka is Latitude: 7.1753 Longitude: 79.8835.
 The goal is to plot this point along with the province boundaries.
 The EPSG:4326 geographic CRS system gives latitude and longitude coordinates to specify a location on the surface of the earth.
 Hence, before plotting first longitude and latitudes should be converted into sf object to the same coordinate reference system as the province data set.
-In the following code `st_as_sf` specify the current coordinate reference system for longitude and latitude.
+For ths we use sp[@sp] and sf [@sf] packages in R. In the following code `st_as_sf` specify the current coordinate reference system for longitude and latitude.
 The function `st_transform` convert the current CRS to target CRS.
 The target CRS is the CRS associated with province which is defined as `crs = st_crs(province)` inside the `st_transform` function.

 ```r
 airport <- data.frame(lng = 79.8835, lat = 7.1753)